Shoot From Below Set

 Note: This is not intended as a getting started guide.
-It is more like an intermediate level look at Shoot From Below.
+It is more like a look at an intermediate level Shoot From Below system.

 SFB has become more and more popular with the dropper crowd and I am getting many questions and requests about it so I put together the below describing my set up and some of the things I have tried.